Parks & Recreation

 The tot lot remains open (seasonally) dependent upon weather.

-Elworthy Field Tennis Courts are closed for the season.
+Elworthy Field Tennis Courts are open for the season.

 PLATFROM TENNIS COURTS